“Intuition is seeing with the soul.”

 We miss so much of what is good in life when we race through at break-neck speed, with our thoughts unfocused and our bodies as tense as guitar strings.
 When you don’t have a second to call your own let alone an hour to meditate, the result is a very unhealthy lifestyle

 You really have no excuse whatsoever for not doing this one!
 Breathing is life.
 You are breathing all the time and so wherever you are just remember to pay attention to that breathing for a while.
+Deep breathing calms and focuses the mind.
 Breathe in deeply, but don’t force the breath.
 When you reach full capacity, hold the breath for a count of five and then release the breath without exertion.
 Take note of the breath as it enters, is it warm or cold on your nostrils.
 Then as you exhale feel the breath leaving your body and let it flow naturally back into the universe.

 Choose something in your immediate surroundings.
 It could be a flower or an animal, or it could be the sun, moon or raindrops.
 Just notice it in a way you have never done before.
 Explore every aspect of it and begin to feel connected in some way.
 If other thoughts intrude, just push then gently to one side until you have finished your observations.